EduardoZortea18/Z-Theme/README.md

 ## How to install

-You need [NodeJS](https://nodejs.org/en/) installed to run the generator.

 ```js
 1 - Open the extensions sidebar on Visual Studio Code
 2 - Search for Z Theme or Z-Theme